echogarden-project/audio-io/docs/Building.md

 # Building the N-API addons

-The library uses pre-build addons only, no recompilation should be needed.
+The library uses pre-built addons only, no recompilation should be needed.

 If you still want to compile yourself, for a modification or a fork, use these instructions.